The project was supported by the National Health and Medical Research Council and supported by partner organisation James Cook University.

 - Learning from these locally implemented processes to facilitate scale out/up to a broader range of settings.

-We plan to work in partnership with services and a range of key sector partners.
-We will draw on existing primary health care implementation frameworks to develop a culturally-centred and strengths-based process framework that considers the key domains of successful Aboriginal and Torres Strait Islander primary health care models (such as cultural embeddedness and genuine engagement etc).
-We will use this to co-design (with community and key stakeholders) workforce strategies to strengthen competency and stability.
-We will then trial and adapt these strategies in three implementation sites, representing a range of geographical contexts and governance models.
-We will design the project following Aboriginal and Torres Strait Islander priorities for research quality and measure outcomes including staff turnover, number of Aboriginal and Torres Strait Islander staff, community usage, community rating of safety, trust and respect with the service and cost benefit.
+We worked in partnership with services and a range of key sector partners.
+We drew on existing primary health care implementation frameworks to develop a culturally-centred and strengths-based process framework that considered the key domains of successful Aboriginal and Torres Strait Islander primary health care models (such as cultural embeddedness and genuine engagement, etc.).
+We used this to co-design (with community and key stakeholders) workforce strategies to strengthen competency and stability.
+We then trialled and adapted these strategies in three implementation sites, representing a range of geographical contexts and governance models.
+We designed the project following Aboriginal and Torres Strait Islander priorities for research quality and measured outcomes including staff turnover, number of Aboriginal and Torres Strait Islander staff, community usage, community rating of safety, trust and respect with the service, and cost benefit.